1. The Surprising History of General Practice

 In 1858, the Medical Act introduced the registration of doctors and created the General Medical Council, which still regulates GPs today.

-The programme also considers how the 1911 Act, the Medical Aid Societies, the Highlands and Islands Medical Service and World War Two laid the foundations for the National Health Service.
+The programme also considers how the 1911 Act, the Medical Aid Societies, the Highlands and Islands Medical Service and the Second World War laid the foundations for the National Health Service.

-A Square Dog Radio production for 大象传媒 Radio 4.
+A Square Dog Radio production for 大象传媒 Radio 4, first broadcast in July 2016.

 Last on